rokucommunity/brighterscript/README.md

 Allow BrighterScript features (classes, interfaces, etc...) to be included in BrightScript (`.brs`) files, and force those files to be transpiled.

+#### `bslibDestinationDir`

+Type: `string`

+Override the destination directory for the bslib.brs file.
+Use this if you want to customize where the bslib.brs file is located in the staging directory.
+Note that using a location outside of `source` will break scripts inside `source` that depend on bslib.brs.
+Defaults to `source`.

 ## Ignore errors and warnings on a per-line basis
 In addition to disabling an entire class of errors in `bsconfig.json` by using `ignoreErrorCodes`, you may also disable errors for a subset of the complier rules within a file with the following comment flags:
  - `bs:disable-next-line`